- LIVING FOR FREE and GIVING

 People often put things outside their homes for anyone to take.
 I got a spa bath in EC for a friend and a free-standing hammock and musical instruments for the wonderful Organic Family.
 There are many groups and people who are doing great things to build real communities.
 You can help them adn they can help you.
 If you put items out for others to take, put a 'free' sign up and remember to put them under cover at night or if rain is expected.

 Free things at Council clean ups.
 Once or twice a year, people can put unwanted things outside their homes for council trucks to pick up and dump.
 I once got a lovely, near new wooden bed and a vacuume-cleaner.
 I recently got a free pedestal fan.
 It works perfectly and is in EC.
 I also got an as new electric chain saw in its box.
 I've found many good items to pass on to people.
 But why wait for a council clean up?
-Ask people for things anytime.
+Ask people for things anytime - before they put them out.
 You'll help them lighten their space - and feel good.

 Look for free or really cheap things at weekend Garage Sales or on the sites: eBay.com.au or Gumtree.com.au or in newspaper ads.
 Examples are Queensland's Courier Mail and Gold Coast Bulletin (details below) which have large weekly 'For sale' sections.
 You can visit any website that sells things and search the word ‘free’.
 Do the same search in newspapers early (say, 6am) on the day they are published.
 The range of items that are advertised for free will surprise you.